RTB Perdana

-RTB Perdana (formerly known as RTB1 and Television Brunei, stylised as RTB perdana) is the oldest free-to-air terrestrial television channel in Brunei.
+RTB Perdana (formerly known as Television Brunei, Television Brunei RTB and RTB1, stylised as RTB perdana) is the oldest free-to-air terrestrial television channel in Brunei.
 The channel officially began broadcasting on 1 March 1975.

 RTB Perdana broadcasts for 05:40 until 23:20 BST followed by a prayer in Makkah filling the rest of its broadcasting time.
 It mainly shows documentaries, educational programs and news during its broadcasting time.